jpfouch48/Laser-Room/README.md

 TODO

 ## Future Enhancements
+- [X] Complete HA documentation
+- [X] Create status component to send general info back to HA
-- [ ] Add over the air updates
+- [ ] Add over the air updates - Implemented, needs to be tested
+- [ ] Add effects to LED component
+- [ ] Add zones to LEDs to allow different zones to be controlled independently
-- [ ] Complete HA documentation
+- [ ] Add ability to control without the need for Home Assistant
 - [ ] Add support for PIR to turn on leds when motion is detected
-- [ ] Add effects to LED component
-- [ ] Create status component to send general info back to HA